 The paper uses existing research on divestitures in an empirical case that has implications for the evolution of European power markets.
-The results suggest that exiting conventional technologies as part of the transition to a more renewable energy mix might cause substantial costs.
-If these are not clarified and allocated ex ante, policy makers might find themselves forced to either burden tax payers or endanger utilities that are of systemic relevance to the energy sector.
+The results suggest that exiting conventional technologies as part of the transition to a more renewable energy mix can cause substantial costs.
+If these are not clarified and allocated ex ante, policy makers find themselves forced to either burden tax payers or endanger utilities that are of systemic relevance to the energy sector.

 Keywords: Electric utilities; event study; risk; energy transition; nuclear power; renewable energy